BLS Zoom Groups

 6. Discussion.

-In Autumn 2022 we started experimenting on some evenings by replacing two of the "Three 2-10 minute presentations" by a guest speaker who will give an "introductory talk on their more specialist topic lasting 25 minutes" followed of course by questions and group participation.
+Since Autumn 2022 we have replaced two of the "Three 2-10 minute presentations" by a guest speaker who will give an "introductory talk on their more specialist topic lasting 25 minutes" followed of course by questions and group participation.

 The meetings are a serendipity but it amazes me what interesting things we learn because such different people attend, including several BLS members from abroad.
 The computer screen is an excellent way of showing and examining details of lichens.
 I hope that every participant will deliver at least one presentation, (even if just a short 2 minute one about a lichen outside their back door or on their apple tree).